DevDogs-UGA/DevDogs-Academy/SQL.md

 MySQL, often pronounced "My Ess Que Ell" or "My Sequel", is the Relational Database Management System(RDBMS) that we'll be using.
 We will be learning the basics in this article and I would recommend you to download MySQL and follow along.
 You can find the download [here](https://dev.mysql.com/downloads/installer/).

+I am using version 8.0.34 and would recommend you use the same if you want to follow along.
+This is ***not*** the most recent version and there are differences between versions and some commands may be slightly different under another version.

 ### Very quick disclaimer
 ***This article is student-created and run so there may be some incorrect info and there will definitely be typos.
 If you notice a mistake or feel information can be conveyed in a more effective way please feel free to [open an issue](https://github.com/DevDogs-UGA/DevDogs-Academy/issues) and we'll get right on it.***